DylanBulfin/bignum/README.md

         - This handles the specific edge case `2^64 - 1` or similar
             - This result is fully representable as `u64::MAX (0xFFFF_FFFF_FFFF_FFFF)`
             - So we handle it specially
+- As of now panics when you do anything with a number with `exp > (u64::MAX - 63)`
+    - It does this because it needs to get the "full exponent" e.g. `63 + exp` since the significand holds up to `2^63`